-Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
-Unlike the GI Proben approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.
+Baked lightmaps are an alternative workflow for adding indirect (or fully baked) lighting to a scene.
+Unlike the GIProbe verwenden approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.
 Also unlike GIProbe, baked lightmaps can optionally be used to store direct lighting, which provides even further performance gains.

 As they are baked, they have fewer problems than

 bleeding, and indirect light will often look better.
 The downside is that baking

 lightmaps takes much longer than baking a GIProbe.
 While baking a GIProbe can be

 done in a matter of seconds, baking lightmaps will take several minutes if not